cs-ed/edtech-plan-msrobertsGHS/README.md

 Maximizing Students’ Strengths and Reducing Instructional Barriers
 •	The course is self-paced which addresses the important concept that learner variability is the norm, not the exception.
 Students who really excel can proceed at their own pace and study ahead even into any of the future courses.
 •	Since the students can move at their own pace and teachers are able to track their progress, the teacher can address students individually at their current level.
-•	Students with special needs will find on-demand videos and note-templates will scaffold instruction and provide flexibility to review lessons at any time.
+•	Students with special needs will find instructional videos and note-templates scaffold the instruction and provide flexibility to review lessons at their own pace.
 •	Student projects have a “base” but allow for multiple entry points so that students can all be working on the same project but with different participation and complexity.

 Scaffolding Programming Instruction
 •	Course lessons are scaffolded to include a balance of instructional support followed by independent or collaborative problem-solving.
-Another method for scaffolding instruction is to provide or discuss worked examples help guide remove the cognitive prior to students writing a similar program.
-Live coding is also a great tool to scaffold beginner programmers as they build the vocabulary and skills to write programs.
+Another method for scaffolding instruction is to provide or discuss worked examples to remove some of the cognitive load prior to students writing a similar program.
+Live coding is also a great tool to scaffold lessons for beginner programmers as they build the vocabulary and skills to write programs.
 •	Students are provided choice in projects to engage all learners and increase student motivation.

 Use Multiple Means of Representation and Engagement
-•
+•	Instruction  and computing activities will be balanced throughout the course.
+During explicit instruction the teacher will address student misconceptions and other barriers that may arise in the upcoming activity.
+The teacher tries to provide as little support as possible for students to be successful with the goal of phasing out this type of instruction.
+•	Teacher will use the following strategies during instruction: modeling, demonstrating, guided practice, and/or unplugged activities.
+•	Video tutorials are another method that will be used so that students can watch and re-watch a video for guidance.
+Novice programmers often need to refer to the steps and processes several times.
+Video tutorials are also provided on important software-related issues that are common in computer science classes.
+For example, logging into CodeHS, uploading assignments, locating the IDE Sandbox or Docs.
+•	Academic language will be supported for all students (including English Learners) so that students will be able to access the curriculum without being limited by the technical vocabulary and coding syntax.
+•	The teacher will provide academic language support by providing background information of the content and relating it to other subjects in which programming can be used.
+•	In addition, the teacher will support students in building technical programming language by linking abstract ideas to concrete everyday contexts and language that the student is already familiar with.
+This method is based on Legitimation Code Theory.

 Building Student Resiliency
 •	Explicitly teaching debugging strategies to reduce student frustration will help students be more productive when they encounter problems with their code.
 •	Students can become easily frustrated and lose motivation using the novice approach of “guess and check.”
 Therefore, having students practice debugging strategies will increase self-monitoring, self-assessment, and build independence.

 Individualized Educational Plans
 •	Although the UDL is effective for all students, it does not remove the need to still provide student specific accommodations and modifications per their IEP.

-Collaborative Approach, students take the lead at times and teachers often learn from students, there is an energy in the classroom that we are all working together and solving the problems together
-Peer Programming
-Hands-On approach
-Computer science itself is addictive, debugging your errors, and showcasing your final product.
-You never forget the sense of accomplishment when you have completed your first running program.

 Social Challenges
-There may be low interest in the course.
-The instructor may feel isolated working without any collaboration.
+Although the teacher will have completed the authorization to teach computer science in K-12, the novice teacher who will be teaching outside their content area.
+Being the only computer science teacher on campus can feel isolating and the teacher may have insufficient planning time.
+The novice teacher will need support during their first years of teaching computer science to increase content and pedagogical knowledge, self-efficiency, and beliefs about what it means to be successful in a computing classroom.

+In addition, there may be low interest in the course.
+The course is being offered in isolation of any feeder classes.
+The teacher is in part recruiting students from their math classes.
+If enrollment in the course is low, it may not be offered.

+Lastly, because the site will have one computer science teacher the course is dependent on retaining the teacher.
+If the teacher is no longer under contract the course will no longer be offered.

 Legal Challenges
 Gladstone High School will only be open for two more years, which means that if the course is implemented next year there will only be one additional year for the course offering.

 Azusa Unified does not have a Computer Science pathway.
 There are no other Computer Science courses in the district.
-To support develop a CS program, the district should aim for experiences and achievement in elementary and middle schools so that CS - Principles would be full of students who have already created and debugged a program.
-However, this would be years out in the future if our district decides to put resources in that direction.
+To develop a CS program the district should aim for experiences and achievement in elementary and middle schools so that AP CS - Principles would be full of students who have already created and debugged a program.
+However, this would take time, money, and priority in the district.
 A short-term goal would be to implement a 9th grade Exploring Computer Science course into the pathway.

 Declining enrollment in the district has made scheduling AP courses difficult to fit in the master schedule.
 Although Gladstone High School has committed to implementing the course in 2022-2023, as the district’s two high schools are merged there is no guarantee that the AP CS – Principles course will continue to be offered.